Flutter Push

 </application>

-Notification trampolines in Android 12 and above.
+Notification Trampolines in Android 12 and Above.

-Creating Notification Channel
+Create a Notification Channel

 CleverTapPlugin.createNotificationChannel("fluttertest", "Flutter Test", "Flutter Test", 3, true);